Ice Bath Terminology: Essential Terms Every Plunger Needs

 Box breathing is a relaxation and mindfulness technique that involves a particular pattern of regulated rhythmic breathing.
 It comprises four equal episodes: inhale, hold, exhale, and hold.
 Each episode lasts for an equal duration.
 For instance, you can inhale for five seconds, hold for five seconds, exhale for five seconds, and then repeat.

 Box breathing is usually used to manage anxiety, promote mental focus, and reduce stress, which can help you remain composed before or after taking a cold plunge.
-Concentrating on your breath before immersing yourself in a cold plunge can be crucial for activating the parasympathetic nervous system.

 Finally